Kaedenn/json-util/README.md

 Value extraction logic is roughly as follows:
 * If the data is `String` or `Array`:
   * If the substring is numeric, obtain the element at that index.
-    * If the index is negative, then get that index relative to the end of the string or array.
+    * Negative indexes are interpreted as relative to the end of the `String` or `Array`.
   * If the substring is a slice (`<start>:<stop>`), obtain either the substring or sub-array between those two indexes.
     * The slice `<start>:` is interpreted as "all elements at or after index `<start>`".
 The index can be negative.
     * The slice `:<stop>` is interpreted as "all elements before `<stop>`".
 The index can be negative.
     * The slice `:` resolves to the entire sequence and is effectively a no-op.
   * Otherwise, issue a warning and return the data as-is.
 * If the data is an `Object`:
-  * If the data contains the substring as a key, return that key's value.
+  * If the data contains the substring as a key, obtain that key's value.
   * Otherwise, issue a warning and return the data as-is.
 * If the data is an `Integer` or `Boolean`, issue a warning and return the data as-is.
+* If the final substring contains `"!"`, then format the obtained value depending on the characters to the right of the `"!"`:
+  * `!i` or `!int` convert the obtained value to an integer. `None` is returned if this fails.
+  * `!f` or `!float` convert the obtained vlaue to a float. `None` is returned if this fails.
+  * `!r` or `!repr` replace the obtained value with `repr(value)`.

 A substring is considered numeric if it contains only digits between `0` and `9`, optionally with a leading hyphen `-`.

+If more than one `-l,--lookup PATTERN` argument is given, then the output is an array containing each lookup result.
+However, if `-S,--lookup-sep` is specified, then those results are joined into a single string using the separator string.

 ### Error Behavior